mthompson-f5/F5-Automation-Sandbox/docs/build_environment.rst

       # workshp runs in F5 mode
       workshop_type: f5

-2. Run the Ansible playbook using the AWS ID and KEY saved earlier
+2. Run the Ansible playbook using the AWS ID and Secret Access Key saved earlier.

    .. code::